 The trees are alive with birdsong, and La Conner is a paradise for birdwatchers!
 From soaring eagles to cheerful meadowlarks—and the occasional unexpected guest—our town is full of feathered wonders.

-Each week, we showcase a reader-submitted photo of a bird spotted in the area.
+Each week, we showcase a photo of a bird spotted in the area.
 Browse the gallery to see the latest sightings, and if you’ve captured a great bird moment, we’d love to feature it!

 Submit your Bird of the Week photo along with the date and location of your sighting to info@laconnercommunitynews.org for a chance to be featured in our newsletter.